Embark on an African adventure like never before as we unveil the top 7 best…

-Chimpanzee facts in Uganda.
+Chimpanzee facts and trek in Uganda

 Chimpanzees are one of the few animals that use tools, these include sticks to retrieve termites from their from their mounds, stones to open up appetizing nut contents and leaf- sponges to soak up drinking water.

 The chimpanzee brains are more advanced compared to other animals in the wild.
 Some chimpanzees have been intelligent enough to learn sign language by the help of human specialists.
 Their ability to use tools is an obvious sign of their intelligence as well.

 Chimpanzees make around 30 vocals to share how they feel.
 The most common and loudest is pant-hoot a long- distance call used for a variety of social reasons, its normally sounded by an adult chimp especially during an excitement and particularly keeping in touch with other troop members.

 Chimpanzees mostly inhabit in forests including savannah woodland and low land forests.

 Some chimpanzees have adopted arid areas like Senegal and Tanzania in savannas, swamp forests and open forests.
 Basing on their diet, forests contain perfect shelter and food for chimpanzees.

 Kibale forest National Park in Uganda inhabits the largest number of chimpanzees and is the most popular for chimpanzee trekking.
 Other areas include Ngamba island, Queen Elizabeth National Park, Murchison falls amongst others.

 Chimpanzee facts and trek in Uganda: Female chimpanzees reach the sexual maturity stage at the age of 10 to 12 years.
 They engage in sexual practices not just for reproduction but also for social unity.
 Unlike humans, these female chimpanzees exhibit large pink swellings around the anogenital region as an alerting sign to the males that she is ready to mate.